Email this page

 We also learned a new language, which meant learning new grammar rules.
 Depending on the new language or languages we learned, we had to memorize tables of verb conjugations, long lists of idioms, or a number of grammar rules that did not always make much sense to us.

-Given these early experiences with it, it is no wonder that many people say they hate grammar.
+Given these early experiences with grammar, it is no wonder that many people say they hate it.

 Two Types of Grammar